Kev-Y-Huang/cs282-base-implementation/README.md

 ## How to Run

 This procedure requires some preprocessing of data.
-The original paper cites the original HuggingFact implementation of preprocessing/tokenizing data to be run for distillation.
+The original paper cites the original HuggingFace implementation of preprocessing/tokenizing data to be run for distillation.
 The procedure goes as follows:

 ### 1. Tokenize Data